shiyuhang0/wait-for-tidbcloud-branch/README.md

 The action provide the following outputs:

-- host - The host of the TiDB Cloud branch
+- host - The host of the TiDB Cloud branch.
-- user - The user of the TiDB Cloud branch
+- user - The user of the TiDB Cloud branch.
-- password - The password of the TiDB Cloud branch
+- password - The password of the TiDB Cloud branch.
-- port - The port of the TiDB Cloud branch
+- port - The port of the TiDB Cloud branch.

 Note that you will get empty output if you don't provide `apiPublicKey` and `apiPrivateKey`.